 The Tingira ‘Stonehaven Medal’ is awarded annually to the Tingira Boy or Boys; members who achieve ‘above and beyond community exceptions’ in navy or civilian community duties.
 This is the highest honour within our association and is based on the original Stonehaven shield presented to HMAS Tingira annually by the Governor-General, Lord Stonehaven in 1925.

-Support for all the activities and services of the Association is provided by unpaid volunteers who are elected to the national committee for a three year term.
-We do not have lists of Tingira Boys names who have served in Ships Sobraon, Tingira, Cerberus and Leeuwin; these are held by Dept of Defence and can be given by request to the department.
-The association is open to sponsorship and fresh ideas from the membership via committee members or direct to the Secretary, thank you.
+Support for all the activities and services of the Association is provided by unpaid volunteers who are elected to the National Tingira Committee for a three-year term.
+We do not have lists of Tingira Boys’ names who have served in the ships Sobraon, Tingira, Cerberus, and Leeuwin; these are held by the Dept of Defence and can be given by direct request to the department.

 Tingira Australia Association